ni/nimble/packages/nimble-components/src/tooltip/tooltip.spec.md

 -   _CSS Classes and Custom Properties that affect the component:_ None
 -   _Slots:_ Unchanged
 -   _Template:_ Unchanged

+### Future Improvements

+Attribute for switching between error and info states of tooltip Easier integration with other nimble components

 ### Angular integration